Premier API companies, like Stripe, implement an additional expand parameter on all their

 "user" and "rewards_program" are valid values.

-In addition, recursively nested objects can also be expanded with a dot
+In addition, recursively nested objects can also be expanded with a dot notation.
+For example, an

-notation.
-For example, an Event in Pocketflows has an associated Member.
-If
+Event in Pocketflows has an associated Member.
+If we would like to see the associated Member’s

-"member" key and then the "user" key in a Member.
-The API call might be
+phone number, we would expand the "member" key and then the "user" key in a Member.
+The API

-POST with
+call might be POST with

 {